nuuuwan/lk_parliament_docs/tests/data/en.md

     1. Transfer of an allocation within a Head of Expenditure in annual Appropriation Act shall be in compliance with the provisions in such Appropriation Act, subject to the provisions of subsections (2), (3) and (4) of this section (hereinafter referred to as the “Virement Procedure”).

     2. Transfer of unexpended budget allocation shall not be allowed –
-        - ( a ) from one Head of Expenditure to another Head of Expenditure; or
+        a. from one Head of Expenditure to another Head of Expenditure; or

-        - ( b ) from capital expenditure to recurrent expenditure.
+        b. from capital expenditure to recurrent expenditure.

     3. Restrictions on the use of virement procedure in addition to those specified in subsection (2) shall as may be prescribed.